wso2/docs-ei/en/streaming-integrator/docs/admin/business-Rules-Templates.md

         !!! info

-        If you add this configuration, the business rules template is deployed only in the specified nodes when you run the worker and dashboard servers of your SP setup.
-If you do not add this configuration, the template is deployed in all the worker nodes of your SP set up.
+        nodeURL1 should be with the format of IP:Port .If you add this configuration, the business rules template is deployed only in the specified nodes when you run the dashbord in tooling and SI servers of your SI setup.
+If you do not specifically add business rule template ID's in the configuration, all templates in templates directory will deployed in all specified SI servers.